-6 mg/m^2 as infusion over 2 hours on day 1 of week 5-8.
+6 mg/m as infusion over 2 hours on day 1 of week 5-8.

-1000 units/m2 as 2-hour infusion or intramuscularly on day 1 of week 5 and day 4 of week 6.
+1000 units/m as 2-hour infusion or intramuscularly on day 1 of week 5 and day 4 of week 6.
 The infusion of PEG-asparaginase is started at a reduced rate and increased stepwise, if applicable.
-See further notes on alternative agents under chapter "Asparaginase preparations" in page 37.
+See further notes on alternative agents under chapter "Asparaginase preparations" in page 40.

 Age adapted doses (see 5.
-Table in page 36) of methotrexate, cytarabine, and prednisolone are administered on day 1 of week 5 and 7.
+Table in page 39) of methotrexate, cytarabine, and prednisolone are administered in the period from 1 hr before starting the MTX infusion till the end of the 36 hr long MTX infusion.
 Patients with CNS involvement receive an additional triple intrathecal therapy on day 1 of week 6.